fsprojects/FSharpLint/docs-gen/markdown/Typography.md

 ##### Rule Settings

-`Enabled` - A boolean property that can enable and disable this rule.
+`enabled` - A boolean property that can enable and disable this rule.
 (Default true)

-`NumberOfSpacesAllowed` - An integer property that specifies how many space characters are allowed on the end of a line.
+`numberOfSpacesAllowed` - An integer property that specifies how many space characters are allowed on the end of a line.
 (Default 1)

-`OneSpaceAllowedAfterOperator` - A boolean property that will allow a single space on the end of the line if it's preceded by an operator/symbol character.
+`oneSpaceAllowedAfterOperator` - A boolean property that will allow a single space on the end of the line if it's preceded by an operator/symbol character.
 (Default true)

-`IgnoreBlankLines` - A boolean property that will ignore any lines that are made up of just whitespace.
+`ignoreBlankLines` - A boolean property that will ignore any lines that are made up of just whitespace.
 (Default true)